celo-org/celo-monorepo/packages/docs/getting-started/running-a-validator-in-baklava.md

 ### Affiliate the Validator with the group

-Now that the Validator and the group are registered, you can affiliate the Validator with the group.
+Now that the Validator and the group are registered, you can affiliate the Validator with the group, indicating that Validator's desire to join the group.

 ```bash
 # On the Validator machine
 celocli validator:affiliate $CELO_VALIDATOR_GROUP_ADDRESS --from $CELO_VALIDATOR_SIGNER_ADDRESS
 ```

-You can then accept this from the group to complete the affiliation:
+The Validator Group can then accept the Validator as a member:

 ```bash
 # On your local machine